 I was out riding every day looking for a horse of my own.
 Then one cold October day I was out riding on old Jerry when I saw a colt standing by his dead mother.
 When he saw me he ran away but he came back.
 He was running back and forth so I lassoed him but I couldn’t hold him.
 Then he came back.
 I let him go and then I got on old Jerry and he came back again so I let him get to know Jerry and I started for home.
 He followed me.
 He still had the rope on his neck.
 That was the longest miles I’ve ever put in.
 When I got home to the barn Dad was there and he looked at me and said, “Bobby, where did you find him?”
 I said, “Dad, I found him standing by his dead mother and I want him for my very own.”
 It took us a long time to get him in the barn.
 At last he followed Jerry in the barn.
 We got him in the box stall.
 He was really not a little colt; he was a yearling.
 I was with him everyday after that.

 They did get the SS Platea off Sable Island.
-[Note: Stranded November 7, 1919.
-From Sable Island by Bruce Armstrong Appendix B “1919 Greek steamer Platea, Genoa for Quebec.
-Floated next year, uninjured; crew saved.”]
-And after that the Chief Engineer and I think it was a Wireless Operator they sent letters to my two older sisters and one year each one of them got a diamond ring.”
+[Note ZL: The Greek steamer Platea, out of Genoa and bound for Québec, was stranded November 7, 1919, crew saved.
+The ship was floated in 1920.
+See Armstrong, 2010.]
+And after that the Chief Engineer and I think it was a Wireless Operator they sent letters to my two older sisters and one year each one of them got a diamond ring.